Shadii3004/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (11) Script that adds execute permission to all subdirectories of the current directory (12) Script that create directory with permission 751 (13) Changes group owner to school
+(14) Script that changes the owner to vincent and the group owner to staff for all the files and directories (15) Script that changes the owner and the group owner of _hello to vincent and staff (16) Script that changes the owner of the file hello to betty only if it is owned by the user guillaume (17) Script that will plas StarWars IV episode in the terminal